Updated on February 13th, 2024 by Bob Ciura

 Dividends are the most common method that a company can use to return capital to shareholders.
-Dividend growth investors often place significant emphasis on dividend yields as a result.
+Dividend growth investors often place significant emphasis on dividend yields and dividend growth as a result.

-However, share repurchases are also an important part of a healthy capital return program.
+However, there are additional ways for companies to create value for shareholders.
+In addition to dividends, share repurchases are also an important part of a healthy capital return program.
 Debt reduction should also be welcomed by investors.

 There is a single financial metric that incorporates each of these factors (dividend payments, share repurchases, and debt reduction).
 It is called shareholder yield – and stocks with high shareholder yields can make fantastic long-term investments.

-With that in mind, the High Shareholder Yield Stocks List that you can download below contains the 200 stocks with market capitalizations above $2 billion with the highest shareholder yields, showing the emphasis that these companies place on high capital returns.
+With that in mind, the High Shareholder Yield Stocks List that you can download below contains stocks with positive shareholder yields, meaning that they offer a dividend, buybacks, and/or debt reduction of some kind.

 Keep reading this article to learn more about the merits of investing in stocks with above-average shareholder yields.